Ramix76/Ecommerce/README.md

 ### RUN

 Backend API accessible at: http://localhost:8080

+⚠️ Note: Direct access will not work because the API is protected with security and will return a **401 Unauthorized** error without proper authentication.

 Swagger UI available at: http://localhost:8080/swagger-ui.html